Apptainer tutorial

 For containers that need GPUs or large memory, start an interactive session first:

-This helps verify everything works before submitting a batch job with sbatch or srun.
+This helps verify everything works before submitting a batch job with sbatch.

 How to get container files?